lethorable/dem2dged/README.md

 git clone https://github.com/lethorable/dem2dged.git
 ```

-That's it
+That's it.
+Now you should have the repository installed in the folder "dem2dged".

-Run the conversion tool with the included example with the command:
+Run the conversion tools with the included example with the command:

 ```
 python dem2dged_utm.py test.tif dged_output

+or

+python dem2dged_geo.py test.tif dged_output
 ```

-This will create a folder "dged_output" with a set of tiles.
+This will create a subfolder "dged_output" with a set of tiles.

 ## Acknowledgement